ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

 Run a Ray Task Raised Exception
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run the same `job.py` created above with an additional argument raise-exception.
+Run the same `job.py` file with an additional argument to raise an exception.

 .. code-block:: bash